EleusisLaArwall/KeridianDynamics-VesselAssembly/README.md

 https://creativecommons.org/licenses/by-sa/4.0/legalcode

 Changelog:
+2016-05-16 - Universal Assembly - v0.7
+	-New part: KD-MobileVAB.
+Acts primary as Survey Station and offers a high productivity factor for up to 12 Kerbals.
+	-New part (previously experimental): KD-LaunchSite (reworked).
+Acts as Survey Stake.
+	-New part (previously experimental): KD-SledgeHammer.
+Needed to attach the LaunchSite to the ground.
+	-All parts above need Kerbal Inventory System to work properly.
+	-Added support for OSE workshop.
+	-KD-3D-Printer can convert Ore to MaterialKits.
+	-KD-MobileVAB can be used as OSE workshop and OSE recycler.
+	-KD-T125FS and KD-T250FS have 2 additional setups (Materialkits and RareMetals/ExoticMinerals).
+	-InterstellarFuelSwitch is not a dependency anymore but still supported and highly recommended.
+	-Added support for Firespitter (FSmeshSwitch & FSfuelSwitch).
+	-Added MM-config that autodetects if Firespitter and/or InterstellarFuelSwitch is installed and applies the corresponding modules to the tanks.
+(If both are NOT installed, two tanks for RocketParts and two tanks for Metal are available)

 2016-05-01 - PECUNIA PER KERBULUS - v0.6.1
 	-Reexported models with Unity 5 and PartTools 1.1.
 	-New Company Motto: PECUNIA PER KERBULUS.
 (Thanks to DaniDE for translation!)